Posterno/posterno/readme.txt

 = Where can I request new features, themes and extensions? =

-Get in touch with us via email at [posterno.com](https://posterno.com/contacts) or open a topic into the support forum](https://wordpress.org/support/plugin/posterno).
+Get in touch with us via email at [posterno.com](https://posterno.com/contacts) or open a topic into the [support forum](https://wordpress.org/support/plugin/posterno).

 = Is Posterno GDPR compliant? =